SharadChoudhury/SharadChoudhury/README.md

 4. PowerBI
 5. AWS
 6. Azure Data Factory
-7. Hadoop and Mapreduce
+7. Hadoop Ecosystem- HDFS, MapReduce, HBase, Sqoop, Flume, Hive
-8. HBase
-9. Sqoop
-10. Flume
-11. Grafana
+8. Grafana
-12. InfluxDB
+9. InfluxDB
-13. Docker
+10. Docker
-14. Linux
+11. Linux

 🌟 If you are looking for a data engineer who combines strong technical skills, a passion for problem-solving, and a collaborative mindset, I'd love to connect and explore potential opportunities.
 Feel free to reach out via https://www.linkedin.com/in/sharadchoudhury27/.